The cheapest supermarket of 2023 has been revealed. Do you think it works out the cheapest when you shop?

 Trying to use a bit of methodology, consumer group Which? has been monitoring prices of groceries across six major supermarkets (* that must have been a fun job *).

-They then worked out the average price (including discounts but not multibuys) for each item every month and then compared it.
+They then worked out the average price (including loyalty scheme discounts) for each item across the month and compared it.

 So what did they find?

-Without further ado, they found the lowest price supermarket of July 2023 … drum roll, please …
+Without further ado, the lowest price supermarket of August 2024 is … drum roll, please …

 …